BinaryAnalysisPlatform/bap-artifacts/README.md

 Repository has a flat structure meaning that every directory contains only one `Dockerfile`.
 And the name of the directory is used as a tag for an image.
-Also, directory names can be used as targets to make commands (see below).
+Also, directory names can be used as targets to the make commands (see below).
 All images are named as `$DOCKERUSER/bap-artifacts`, where `DOCKERUSER` is `binaryanalysisplatform` by default.
 Putting all together, the image built from the docker file at `foo-1.2.3/Dockerfile` will be named as `$DOCKERUSER/bap-artifacts:foo-1.2.3`.